jspm

 • --preload [mode] Add module preloads to HTML output (default: static, dynamic)

-• --integrity Add module preloads with integrity attributes to HTML output (default: false)
+• --integrity Add module integrity attributes to the import map (default: false)

 • --compact Output a compact import map (default: false)